chichiwang/notes/README.md

 ### Main Functions
 Main functions called from postscripts can define default execution behavior for a module when run as a script.
 The example in [exercise 4](./exercises/04\ -\ main\ function/words.py) shows one such approach to the pattern.
 While `main()` is a common function name for the main execution, the function can have any name that encapsulates the default script-execution logic.

+### Docstrings
+[PEP 257](https://www.python.org/dev/peps/pep-0257/) outlines conventions for using docstrings.
+This is not widely accepted at this time.

+The [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings) also presents recommendations for docstrings, recommending listing arguments in a conventionalized manner.
+This makes the docstrings ammenable to machine parsing while still being readable as comments to humans.

+Module level docstrings and function level docstrings will appear when you request `help()` on the module or module methods respectively.